-For all the 59 degrees awarded in Water Resources Engineering annually, the majority of them are Masters degree.
-Of the 8 students graduating with degrees at the Doctors degree research scholarship level in the US, 88% percent identify as women and 13% percent identify as men.
-Though students at schools all over the US study Water Resources Engineering, Idaho has the most graduates.
+For all the 71 degrees awarded in Water Resources Engineering annually, the majority of them are Masters degree.
+Of the 2 students graduating with degrees at the Bachelors degree level in the US, 50% percent identify as women and 50% percent identify as men.
+Though students at schools all over the US study Water Resources Engineering, Ohio has the most graduates.
 The average annual income for a graduate with a bachelor's degree in Water Resources Engineering is $57,200.

-For Water Resources Engineering majors, some of the most in demand careers include Engineering Teachers, Postsecondary, Architectural and Engineering Managers .
+For Water Resources Engineering majors, some of the most in demand careers include Civil Engineers, Architectural and Engineering Managers and Engineering Teachers, Postsecondary.
 Additionally, Water Resources Engineering graduates may find a high salary job, such as Architectural and Engineering Managers or Engineering Teachers, Postsecondary.